paul-mchugh/binary_tree_reconstruction/README.md

 In a post-order traversal the traversal traverses the left and right children **first** and only then visits the parent.
 When traversing the left and right chilren the traversal first traverses the node in questions children and only then visits the node.
 Below is come pseudo-code for post-order traversal:
 ```
-postOrderTraverseGraph( g )//g is the graph object which contains the nodes including the root node
+postOrderTraverseTree( t )//t is the tree object which contains the nodes including the root node
 {
 	postOrderTraverse(g.rootNode)
 }